lofar-astron/factor/doc/source/facetselfcal.rst

 -----------------------

 Input
-	Low-resolution wide-field images of subtracted datasets
+	Low-resolution wide-field images of subtracted datasets.

 Output
-    For each band, a datamap with True (if selfcal succeeded) or False (if selfcal failed)
+    For each band, a datamap with True (if selfcal succeeded) or False (if selfcal failed).

 Pipeline Steps
     verify_subtract